 U.S. House takes up $2.2 trillion coronavirus bill, as Trump blasts holdout congressman

-Armed with hand sanitizer and discouraged from using elevators, members of the U.S. House of Representatives convened on Friday to quickly pass a sweeping $2.2 trillion coronavirus stimulus bill, though it was unclear whether they would be forced to delay.
-Leadership of the Democratic-controlled chamber and top Republicans aimed to pass the largest relief measure that Congress has ever taken up in a voice vote, one of the fastest methods available, and pass it on to Republican President Donald Trump for his signature.
+Armed with hand sanitizer and discouraged from using elevators, members of the U.S. House of Representatives convened on Friday to quickly pass a sweeping $2.2 trillion coronavirus stimulus bill as President Donald Trump criticized a Republican lawmaker who threatened to delay passage.
+Leadership of the Democratic-controlled chamber and top Republicans aimed to pass the largest relief measure that Congress has ever taken up in a voice vote, one of the fastest methods available, and pass it on to the Republican president for his signature.

 "Today's vote is about saving lives and livelihoods," said Republican Representative Kevin Brady.
 "Congress must act together and act aggressively now to stem this crisis."
 As debate commenced, lawmakers sat several seats apart from each other, maintaining distance as they waited for a chance to speak.
 The House scheduled three hours of debate, headed toward a possible vote around noon EDT (1600 GMT).

-The rare but deep, bipartisan support in Congress underscored how seriously lawmakers are taking the global pandemic as Americans suffer and the medical system threatens to buckle.
-Pelosi said House leaders were planning to fast-track the rescue plan by passing it via a voice vote on Friday.
-She had said that if there were calls for a roll-call vote, lawmakers might be able to vote remotely as not all would be able to be in Washington.
+VOICE VOTE SOUGHT The rare but deep, bipartisan support in Congress underscored how seriously lawmakers are taking the global pandemic as Americans suffer and the medical system threatens to buckle.

-It was unclear whether Massie would block the measure.
+It was unclear whether Massie would force a formal vote.
 "I'm having a real hard time with this," Massie, an outspoken fiscal conservative, said on 55KRC talk radio in Cincinnati.

 Democratic Representative Dean Phillips asked Massie on Twitter to let his colleagues know if he intended to delay the bill's passage "RIGHT NOW so we can book flights and expend about $200,000 in taxpayer money to counter your principled but terribly misguided stunt."
 The United States surpassed China and Italy on Thursday as the country with the most coronavirus cases.
-The number of U.S. cases passed 82,000, and the death toll reached almost 1,200.
+The number of U.S. cases passed 85,000, and the death toll exceeded 1,200.

-The Labor Department reported the number of Americans filing claims for unemployment benefits surged to 3.28 million, the highest level ever.
+The Labor Department on Thursday reported the number of Americans filing claims for unemployment benefits surged to 3.28 million, the highest level ever.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)